open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

 ## Supported version

-The OCM v0.14.0 requires addon-framework v0.8.1 and above versions.
+The OCM v0.13.0 supports addon-framework v0.8.0 and the above versions.
+We suggest using the latest release v0.9.0.

-And notice there's breaking changes in [automatic installation](#automatic-installation) in addon-framework version v0.10.0.

 ## Overview